 Trade payables and other accounts payable are recognised when the Fund becomes obliged to make future payments resulting from the purchase of goods and services.
-The distribution amount payable to unitholders as at the reporting date is recognised separately on the Statement of Financial Position when declared under the Fund's Constitution.
+The distribution amount payable to unitholders as at the reporting date is recognised separately on the Statement of Financial Position when declared by the Fund's Constitution and remain unpaid as at year end.

-Note 1.
-Statement of Significant Accounting Policies (cont'd) m.
+m.
 Due from/to brokers

-Amounts due from/to brokers represent payables for securities purchased and receivables for securities sold that have been contracted for but not yet delivered by the end of the period.
+Amounts due from/to brokers represent payables for securities purchased and receivables for securities sold that have been contracted for but not yet delivered by the end of the year.
 Trades are recorded on trade date, and normally settled within three business days.
-The Fund uses the provision matrix as a practical expedient to measuring expected credit losses on due from brokers, based on days past due for groupings of receivables with similar loss patterns.
-The provision matrix is based on historical observed loss rates over the expected life of the receivables and is adjusted for forward-looking estimates.